 Web designers should also notice the crucial float property in this case.
 The property named shape-outside is used to define the area shape for content wrapping around the same.
 However, the shape effects will remain invisible without the float.
 Most elements possess float areas right on the opposite spectrum of their float values.
 For instance, float areas are created to the right when an element with an image has been floated to the left side.
 Gap engineering is possible for both sides but content wrapping will only be possible for the shape present on the opposite side as designated and identified by the float property in question.
 This is something that you have to remember at all times.

 Manual creation of shapes is also possible with proper coding.
 There are several functional values from which you can create polygons, circles and ellipses.
-Each shape based function will accept coordinate sets and is best combined with a reference box for the establishment of the coordinate based system.
-The circle shape value notation stands at circle (r at cx cy) where cy and cx denote circle centre coordinates for Y and X axes while r represents the radius.
-These axis coordinates are optional and omission results in usage of the element centre.
+Each shape-based function will accept coordinate sets and is best combined with a reference box for the establishment of the coordinate-based system.
+The circle shape value notation stands at the circle (r at cx cy) where cy and cx denote circle centre coordinates for Y and X axes while r represents the radius.
+These axis coordinates are optional and omission results in the usage of the element centre.
 CSS Masking provides you with multiple properties including mask-image and clip-path which helps you reuse values as per your requirements.

 Another boon for web designers is that CSS unit types can be made use of in coordinates related to shape functions.
 These include vh, px, rem, vw and em among others.
 You should choose carefully based on your specific needs.